Impeachment inquiry: Trump administration will not participate | DW | 08.10.2019

-The Trump administration will not participate in "illegitimate" impeachment probe.
-Earlier US State Department barred the US ambassador to the EU, Gordon Sondland, from testifying before Congress.
+The Trump administration says it will not participate in "illegitimate" impeachment probe.
+US ambassador to the EU, Sondland, was subpoenaed after State Department blocks his testimony at inquiry.

 The White House notified the House on Tuesday that the Trump administration will not participate in what it is calling the Democrats' "illegitimate" impeachment probe.

-In the letter sent to House leaders Trump administration attorneys clearly stated their refusal to participate, citing key oversights in the inquiry.
+In a letter sent to House leaders Trump administrationattorneys clearly stated their refusal to participate, citing key oversights in the inquiry.

 The letter accused lawmakers of formulating their probe "in a manner that violates fundamental fairness and constitutionally mandated due process."